 There are certain industrial processes which have the potential to cause significant air pollution and harm to the environment.

-Such businesses have to apply for a permit to be able to operate under The Pollution Prevention Control (England and Wales) Act 2000.
+Such businesses have to apply for a permit to be able to operate under the Environmental Permitting (England and Wales) Regulations 2016.
 Depending on the type of industrial process and its potential to cause pollution, the permits are issued and controlled by the pollution regulator which will be Environment Agency or us, the local authority.